What is the difference between Fussy Vegan Scan Pro and Fussy Vegan Scanner?

 There has been a number of scenarios that have arisen lately that have forced us to think about how we define a vegan status for a product.
 After much thought and consideration, we have decided to go with the following:

 3. The product or any ingredients in the product have not been tested on animals.
 This is not as simple as we once thought it was.
 At some stage in history, we strongly suspect that just about every ingredient used in food, health, beauty, cleaning, stationary products and so on has most likely been tested on animals by someone.
 We have to have a line somewhere, otherwise there is just chaos and confusion.
 Our line is that if the manufacturer has either directly tested or been willingly compliant in testing any of the ingredients of the product or of the whole product itself then the product is NOT VEGAN.
 For example, selling beauty products in China when the manufacturer would know that under Chinese law, the government is going to test their product on animals would be considered willingly compliant in animal testing and NOT VEGAN.
 The same would apply if a manufacturer paid a third party to do animal testing for them.
 The animal testing rule will apply to the specific product and not the company as a whole.
 This means that if a particular product was tested on animals but another product by the same manufacturer was not, then we may still consider the product that was not tested as vegan.
-All products, whether food or beauty products will be assessed the same.
-Our observation of the greater vegan community (and yes we are generalising here) is that there seems to be conflicting standards when it comes to food products and health/beauty products.
-What we mean is that whilst Unilever sells some health/beauty products in China, the consensus is that vegans should not buy ANY Unilever health/beauty products.
-At the same time, some of those same people that will not purchase Unilever health/beauty products are quite happy to purchase a vegan Magnum or vegan Cornetto, which are both made by Unilever.
-We have seen this with multiple different brands.
-Again, we are generalising here, but that is certainly the observations we have seen.
-We have previously labelled our health/beauty products based on the whole brand, rather than the individual product.
-Moving forward, we will label and assess based on the individual product, as we do not feel it is appropriate to have one standard for food products and a different one for health/beauty products.
+Products that have been available for a long time and may have been tested in the distant past but have not been tested in recent times will be assessed on a case by case basis.

 We will use this status for any or all of the following scenarios:

-1. We have not yet been able to verify the vegan status of the product.
+1. We have not yet been able to verify the vegan status of the product, menu item or ingredient.

 2. We have been able to partially verify the vegan status, ie we know there is no animal ingredients, but we have concerns about whether the product has been tested on animals or not.